CitiesSkylinesMods/TMPE/README.md

 A work-in-progress modification for **Cities: Skylines** to add additional road traffic control

 # Changelog
+1.3.15, 01/02/2016
+- Simulation accuracy (and thus performance) is now controllable through the game options dialog

 1.3.14, 01/01/2016
 - Improved performance
 - UI: Non-timed traffic lights are now automatically removed when adding priority signs to a junction